Fivell/policies/src/pages/policies/roles_policy.md

     - Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of Versionista.
-    - Mitigates, to the extent practicable, any harmful effect known to Versionista of a use or disclosure of ePHI in violation of Versionista's policies and procedures, even if effect is the result of actions of Versionista business associates, customers, and/or partners.
+    - Mitigates, to the extent practicable, any harmful effect known to Versionista of a use or disclosure of PHI or PII in violation of Versionista's policies and procedures, even if effect is the result of actions of Versionista business associates, customers, and/or partners.
 11. Reports security efforts and incidents to administration immediately upon discovery.
-Responsibilities in the case of a known ePHI breach are documented in the [Versionista Breach Policy](#12-breach-policy).
+Responsibilities in the case of a known PHI or PII breach are documented in the [Versionista Breach Policy](#12-breach-policy).
 12. The Security Officer facilitates the communication of security updates and reminders to all workforce members to which it pertains.
 Examples of security updates and reminders include, but are not limited to:
     - Latest malicious software or virus alerts;
-    - Versionista's requirement to report unauthorized attempts to access ePHI;
+    - Versionista's requirement to report unauthorized attempts to access PHI or PII;
     - Changes in creating or changing passwords;
     - Additional security-focused training is provided to all workforce members by the Security Officer.
 This training includes, but is not limited to: